-Durring 2015, Burra Burri State School provided quality educational services for primary school-aged children living in an isolated, small, rural community.
-To support the embedding of cultural awareness within our school culture, affiliation with the Dare to Lead Coatition continued.
+During 2016, Burra Burri State School provided quality educational services for primary school-aged children living in an isolated, small, rural community.
 Individual learning styles were considered to offer educational delivery focused on student differentiation.
-Given the majority of female staff members, a male Tennis Coach was employed as a role model/mentor for our male students.
+Given the majority of female staff members, a male Tennis Coach was employed as a mentor for our male students.